 When establishing whether or not a complaint is receivable, the Council proceeds to a two-step analysis :

-STEP 1: The Council will check if the complaint actually focuses on an alleged professional fault, that this alleged fault is precisely described and significant and that it concerns either a journalistic act or product, or a fundamental principle of journalism like freedom of the press or the right of the public to information.
+STEP 1: The Council will check if the complaint actually focuses on an alleged professional fault, that this alleged fault is precisely described and significant and that it concerns a journalistic act or product.

 STEP 2: The Council then verifies that the complaint observes certain obligations described in article 3 of the Complaint procedure guidelines.

 This procedure contains 11 articles, among which 4 can lead to a rejection of the complaint.
 They are article :

 - 3.1 Complaint form

 - 3.4 Identity and anonymity of the plaintiffs

 A complaint that successfully passes steps 1 and 2 is deemed receivable.

 The Council asks that all grievances first be expressed directly to the media organization in question.
 This step affords an opportunity to correct or clarify published information, or even to publish information or a point of view previously omitted, and by so doing, provide redress to the plaintiff and put an end to the procedures.